Geometry Via Sprays on Frechet Manifolds

-It is well known that $ T(T\fs{M}) $ has two vector bundle structure as a bundle over $ T(\fs{M}) $, namely the structure induced by $ T\pr_{T\fs{M}} $, and the secondary structure with $ T(\fs{M}) $ as the base manifold.
-There is a canonical involution $ \mathtt{Inv} : T(T\fs{M}) \to T(\fs{M})$ that interchanges two structures.
-In \cite[Theorem 1]{sym}, it was proved that for finite dimensional manifolds $ \mathtt{Inv} $ is a $ T(\fs{M}) $ isomorphism between the primarily and the secondary vector bundle structures on $ T(\fs{M}) $ such that the following diagram commutes:
+It is well known that $ T(T\fs{M}) $ possesses two vector bundle structure as a bundle over $ T\fs{M} $: one induced by $ T\pr_{T\fs{M}} $, and the other with $ T\fs{M} $ as the base manifold.
+There is a canonical involution $ \mathtt{Inv} : T(T\fs{M}) \to T\fs{M}$ that interchanges two structures.
+In \cite[Theorem 1]{sym}, it was proved that for a finite dimensional manifold $ M $, the canonical involution $ \mathtt{Inv} $ is an isomorphism between the primarily and the secondary vector bundle structures on $ T{M} $ such that the following diagram commutes: